rdatkinson/work-day-scheduler/README.md

 # work-day-scheduler

 ## Description
 This project is a day planner designed for those in the workspace to be able to look at their day at a glance.
+The deployed application can be viewed here: https://rdatkinson.github.io/work-day-scheduler/

 ## Installation
 N/A